KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-navigation/1navigation.md

 Both Cmder and oh-my-zsh use formatting to distinguish between what's a directory and what's a file.
 You won't be able to `cd` into a file.
    {% endhint %}

-1. In the "CodingAndCocktails" directory, type `ls -al` <i class="fa fa-share fa-rotate-180"></i> again to see what's listed there.
+1. In the "CodingAndCocktails" directory, type `ls` <i class="fa fa-share fa-rotate-180"></i> again to see what's listed there.

+1. Type `ls -al` <i class="fa fa-share fa-rotate-180"></i> and compare it to your previous output.
+You should see more information and all files, including hidden files.
+  {% hint style='info' %}
+A hidden file is something that isn't normally visible.
+Examples are files prefixed with `.`, such as profile files.
+We'll learn more about profile files later in the worksheet.
+You'll also see `.` and `..`.
+These are special files representing your current directory and parent directory.
+   {% endhint %}

 1. Let's move back up one directory-- the parent directory of "CodingAndCocktails".
 To do this, type `cd ..` <i class="fa fa-share fa-rotate-180"></i>.
     {% hint style='info' %}